-Forest systems enable customers to make precise specifications for harvesting wood on order thereby increasing the value of the material.
+Forest systems enable customers to make precise specifications for harvesting wood on order, thereby increasing the value of the material.
 If a company wants to buy special dimensions of pinewood, the use of digital maps, satellite pictures and similar helps forest owners locate the exact kind of pine asked for.

-Devices linked to our mobile computers automatically measure the diameter, length and tapering of the tree trunks.
+Devices linked to our mobile indsutrial computers automatically measure the diameter, length and tapering of the tree trunks.
 This data is used to calculate the optimal cutting positions for each tree according to price lists to get the maximum wood value.

 Efficient transportation and optimal routes

-The forwarders can also be equipped with mobile computers, which enable them to communicate with the rest of the chain.
+The forwarders can also be equipped with rugged computers, which enable them to communicate with the rest of the chain.
 Once the wood is harvested, an e-mail message is sent to the truck best suited to transport the wood to the mill.
 Optimal routes are instantly calculated, relative to other trucks in the field.
-Computer programs help to plan wood transportation so as to minimise movements by empty trucks.
+Computer programs help to plan wood transportation so as to minimize movements by empty trucks.